10 Unique Camping Tent Types

 The Cost:

-Truck bed tents are actually quite affordable.
+Truck bed tents are quite affordable.

-The low cost allows for the camper to buy accessories for the interior, such as added padding or insulating materials to keep you comfortable in any weather.
+The low cost allows the camper to buy accessories for the interior, such as added padding or insulating materials to keep you comfortable in any weather.

 8. Hammock Tents